ThinkPad X series: 2006

-The X-series laptops released in 2006 by Lenovo were the X60, X60s, and X60 tablets.
+The X-series laptops released in 2006 by Lenovo were the X60, X60s, and X60 Tablet.

 X60 and X60s

-The X60 and X60s slimline differed primarily by their processors: the X60s had a low voltage processor, while the X60 did not.
+The X60 and X60s slimline differed primarily by their processors: the X60s had a soldered low voltage processor, while the X60 did not.
 This gave the X60s a lower active temperature and longer battery life in exchange for reduced performance.
 The X60s also had a smaller heatsink and a slightly thinner case with a different battery form factor, although it could use standard X60 batteries with a plastic adapter.

 In its review of the ThinkPad X60/X60s, Notebook Review called the laptop, "Hands down the best performing ultraportable on the market", while raising issues about the design and the lack of an optical drive.

 The two laptops were available in a variety of configurations.
 Later X60 models used 64-bit Core 2 Duo CPUs, and some X60s were available with a lightweight LCD panel.
 Typical specifications of the laptops are provided below: